zaqq99/Python-calc/README.md

-# Python-calc
+# Python-calc by zaqq99.

-## Welcome, I'm zaqq and this is my calculator in Python.
+###  Welcome, I'm zaqq and this is my calculator app in Python.
-#